Keyboard shortcuts

 orbit tree top --format long

-orbit tree -e ip --ascii
+orbit tree -e project --charset ascii